Infections with protozoan parasites are a major cause of disease and mortality in many tropical countries of the world.

 Diseases caused by species of the genera Trypanosoma (Human African Trypanosomiasis and Chagas Disease) and Leishmania (various

-forms of Leishmaniasis) are among the seventeen “Neglected Tropical Diseases” (NTDs) defined by the WHO.
-Furthermore, malaria
+forms of Leishmaniasis) are among the seventeen “Neglected Tropical Diseases” (NTDs) defined as such by WHO due to the neglect of

 products as antiprotozoal leads and/or drugs in the fight against NTDs.